ServerlessOpsIO/serverlessops-workshops/01-up-and-running/01-deploy-and-run/README.md

 Deploy the _wild-rydes-ride-fleet_ service.
 This service is a RESTful API that fetches available unicorns and returns their info to the requesting service.
 The service is composed of API Gateway, an AWS Lambda function, and a DynamoDB table.

+Clone the GitHub repository, change into the directory, use NodeJS's _npm_ to install Serverless Framework plugins and deploy.

 ```
 $ cd $WORKSHOP
 $ git clone https://github.com/ServerlessOpsIO/wild-rydes-ride-fleet.git